barawn/xvcd-anita/README.md

 -v # sets the verbosity to #. # is optional: without it "-v" increments the verbosity so you can do silliness like "-vvvv".
 Verbosity goes up to 6.

+USAGE NOTES!!

-Make sure you have permissions to access the FTDI device.
+1) Make sure you have permissions to access the FTDI device.
+2) Make sure ftdi_sio is not loaded (/sbin/rmmod ftdi_sio).